Rulox/faker/README.md

 	f.SetLocale("es_ES")
 	// Spanish time!
 ```
+## FAQ
+ - Is the data real?
+   - The data is randomly chosen so no. You may end up with a wrong province/state/zip code combination
+- What about gender?
+Does the library take care of the right combination?
+   - Not really.
+There's a plan to add this capability in the future though.
+- What about a CLI or console tool?
+   - Is in the roadmap!
+Check the project regularly
+- How can I Help?
+   - There's always a missing language or feature.
+Feel free to open an `issue` or even better, a `pull request`
+   to help this library growing

 ## License
 This code is free to use under the terms of the MIT license.
 See LICENSE.md for more information.